Swan Hellenic

 Transport & Accommodation

-• Charter flights to the port of embarkation
+• Charter flight to the port of embarkation: Bali-Sorong

 • Group return transfers from airport to cruise port and to the hotel